microbiome/OMA/80_training.md

 ## Study material {#material}

-We encourage to familiarize with the material and test examples in advance.
+We encourage to familiarize with the material and test examples in advance:

  * [Short online videos](https://www.youtube.com/playlist?list=PLjiXAZO27elAJEptP59BN3whVJ61XIkST) on microbiome data science with R/Bioconductor